yml-blog/yml-blog/README.md

 ## 🎯 About Me

-I'm YML, a data scientist/machine learning engineer passionate about leveraging technology to solve real-world problems.
+I'm YML, a Data Scientist/Machine Learning Engineer passionate about leveraging technology to solve real-world problems.

 ## 📊 GitHub Metrics